htutwaiphyoe/mastering-aws/01-getting-started/README.md

 React can be used to control parts of html pages of entire pages.
 Widget approach on a multi-page application, some pages are still rendered and served by a server.

 React can also be used to control entire frontend of web application.
 This is so-called SPA (single-page application) approach.
 Server only sends one empty html page on initial request and react takes over and controls the UI.

+## Alternative to ReactJS

+ReactJS - lean and focused component based UI library.
+Certain features (eg. routing) are added via community packages

+AngularJS - complete component based UI framework, packed with features, use typescript, can be overkill for smaller projects

+VueJS - in between of React and Angular, component based UI framework, includes most core features